zahur76/steps/README.md

 * [Technologies used](#technologies-used)
 * [Environmental Variables](#environmental-variables)

 ## INTRODUCTION

-Tutorial on how to implement django filters in DRF
+Tutorial on how to implement django filters in DRF with the aim of using it on other projects.

 ## TECHNOLOGIES USED